Why This Matters Now

 What You'll Achieve

-Better instincts for evaluating AI spending proposals and holding leadership accountable for measurable results.
-You'll distinguish genuine ROI opportunities from expensive distractions.
+• Investment discipline — better instincts for evaluating AI spending and distinguishing genuine ROI from expensive distractions

-Understanding of emerging compliance expectations and disclosure requirements.
-Your board will be prepared for the questions regulators, investors, and stakeholders are starting to ask.
+• Regulatory readiness — understanding of emerging compliance expectations and the questions investors and stakeholders are starting to ask

 Who This Works For